-A bit of bling amongst the green: The glistening Albert Memorial in Hyde Park
+A bit of bling amongst the green: The glistening Albert Memorial in Kensington Gardens

 Of all our monarchs over the past 1,000 years, Queen Victoria is one of Britain’s most famous and iconic.
 During her reign of 63 years, the country was in the middle of a great change due to the Industrial Revolution.
 Although she was only 18 when she became Queen following the death of her uncle William IV, many of us picture her as an elderly widow dressed in black.
 Of course, the reason for her black clothes was her decades of deep mourning for her late consort, Prince Albert, who died at the age of 42.

 Following Prince Albert’s death in 1861, his grieving wife ordered his legacy to be enshrined both in Britain and across the Empire.
 The novelist Charles Dickens actually commented to his friend John Leech in a letter: ‘If you should meet an accessible cave anywhere in the neighbourhood, to which a hermit could retire from the memory of Prince Albert and testimonials to the same, pray let me know it.’
 This is where we come to the Albert Memorial and Royal Albert Hall – a Taj Mahal of sorts from the Queen.
 Us Brits aren’t known for flashy, gold monuments, so tourists may well find it a surprise to see the glimmering Albert Memorial standing in Kensington Gardens.

 Ahead of the Royal Albert Hall’s existence, Albert had proposed an entertainment venue on the site following the success of the Great Exhibition of 1851.
 However, he died before work began, with the Queen deciding the venue should be titled the Royal Albert Hall, instead of the earlier, rather boring title Central Hall of Arts and Sciences, after laying the foundation stone.